Bayern don't expect agreement with Rangnick before second Madrid game

 Board member for sport Max Eberl said after the 2-2 draw in Tuesday's first leg that the club is working "quietly in the background" and will reveal Thomas Tuchel's replacement "at some point."

-Asked whether the announcement would come before the second game against Madrid on May 8, Eber said: "I dont't think so."
+Asked whether the announcement would come before the second game against Madrid on May 8, Eberl said: "I dont't think so."

+But on Wednesday, sporting director Christoph Freund, who reports to Eberl, told German media he "could not rule out" a decision being made sooner.

-Tuchel will leave Bayern this summer and Rangnick is the top candidate to take the job after Xabi Alonso and Julian Nagelsmann decided to stay with new Bundesliga champions Bayer Leverkusen and Germany respectively.
+Tuchel will leave Bayern in June and Austria coach Rangnick, 65, is the top candidate to take the job after Xabi Alonso and Julian Nagelsmann decided to stay with new Bundesliga champions Bayer Leverkusen and Germany respectively.

-"We are in good talks with Ralf, but now we have to wait a few days to see if it will finally go through," Bayern president Herbert Hainer told broadcasters Sky.
+"We are in good talks with Ralf, but now we have to wait a few days to see if it will finally go through," Bayern president Herbert Hainer told broadcaster Sky.

 "But I don't think it will be too long before we know which direction we're going to take."